KeepSafe/Switchboard/README.md

 Switchboard lets you control what happens in your app.
 Quick, easy, useful.

+*Switchboard segments your users consistently.* Because user segmentation is based only on UUID that is computed once, the experience you switch on and off using Switchboard is consistent across sessions.

 ## What it does not do (what you have to do yourself)
 Switchboard does not give you analytics, nor does it automatic administration and optimization of your A/B tests.
 It also doesn't give you nice graphs and stuff.
 You can get all of that by plugging an analytics package into your app which you're probably doing anyway.